Shubhamitsingh/Chamk-web/README.md

-# Chamak - Livestreaming Platform Website
+# Chamakz - Livestreaming Platform Website

-A modern, responsive website for Chamak - The most exciting livestreaming platform.
+A modern, responsive website for Chamakz - The most exciting livestreaming platform.
 Built with React.js, Tailwind CSS, and Framer Motion.

 ## Features